rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 # Experiment Replication

 FixMorph successfully generates correct transformation for most of the subjects in our data-set which are curated from backported patches in the Linux Kernel project.
-For each transformation, we provide an url that contains the original transformation, manually ported transformation and the generated transformation by FixMorph at https://fixmorph.github.io.

 In our replication package, we include scripts to reproduce the experiment setup which can be evaluated using our tool.
 This directory includes scripts and Dockerfile to re-create the experiment setup, you can also use our pre-built Docker